sharetribe/flex-docs/src/docs/howto-content/article-blog/index.md

 - Featured articles with _features_ template.
 You can use this section to highlight your most important content, best performing articles, or an interesting series of posts.
-- List of all articles with _article_ template.
+- List of all articles with _carousel_ template.
 You can use this section to list all your articles, either ordered chronologically or in some other way you prefer.

 ![Articles sections](articles-sections.png 'Articles sections')